mackieks/pico_oled/README.md

 - 128x128, General 1.5inch OLED, driven by the RP2040 over SPI bus
 - 3D Printed Housing
 - Potential toggle to switch between EmulationStation/pegasus scraped metadata/image locations
 - Compression of both screenshot and wheel images to 128x128 pixels handled by Raspberry Pi 4.
-Image data is to be sent to the RP2040 to be sent over UART
+Image data is to be sent to the RP2040 to be sent over UART/native USB (TBD)
 - Transfer 32kb images to the RP2040 (264kb) of RAM, ensuring that previous image is removed from memory when new game is launched
 - Conversion of images to RGB565 arrays to be read by the RP2040
 - Identify a way to read game current being played on the Pi 4 (from runcommand) and search for the relevant related image files to the ROM file to be compressed, converted and sent to the Pi